storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 An object key (or path) is a unique identifier for an object within a bucket.
 An object key is an arbitrary string of bytes.
 Object keys resemble file system paths by containing forward slashes at access control boundaries.
 Forward slashes (referred to as the path separator) separate path components.
 An example path might be `videos/carlsagan/gloriousdawn.mp4`, where the path components are `videos`, `carlsagan`, and `gloriousdawn.mp4`.
 It is possible to share just the encryption keys for objects that have a common object key path component prefix.

 {% callout type="info"  %}
-While many object storage platforms provide access management restrictions only at the bucket level, Storj DCS provides the tools to manage granular access at the path level.
+While many object storage platforms provide access management restrictions only at the bucket level, Storj provides the tools to manage granular access at the path level.
 {% /callout %}

 ## Object (encrypted metadata)